 - Mac and cheese

-If you would like to freeze your stove top chicken thighs after cooking, allow them to cool then wrap tightly.
-You can freeze your cooked chicken thighs for up to 3 months.
+Freezing: Allow the chicken to completely cool and then wrap them tightly in freezer wrap or an air tight container.
+You can freeze cooked chicken thighs for up to 3 months.

 - Don't skip blotting the extra moisture with paper towels as it really does help the skin to become crisper.